 It can neither be stated too often nor too emphatically that socialism in any form is by definition an ideology of force and violence.
 It can operate in no other way.
-By virtue of what it is, it can function by no other means.
-To achieve even a tiny fraction of its stated aims — no matter how well-intentioned those aims may (or may not) actually be — socialism must at minimum resort to massive acts of expropriation.
-One foolproof method for demonstrating the truth of this is by asking that all charity, all welfare, all social-security, all single-payer, all forms of coercive taxation and universal basic income money — all of it be contributed voluntarily, much like the Kibbutzim, which have been an unmitigated failure.
+By virtue of what it is, socialism can function by no other means.
+To achieve even a tiny fraction of its stated aims — no matter how well-intentioned those aims may (or may not) be — socialism must at minimum resort to massive acts of expropriation.
+One foolproof method for demonstrating the truth of this is by asking that all charity, all welfare, all social-security, all single-payer, all forms of coercive taxation and universal basic-income money — all of it be contributed voluntarily, much like the Kibbutzim, which have been an unmitigated failure.

 All-around government regimentation is not the answer.

 I assure you that I do understand the reasons people think it’s the answer, but I assure you also, in the very same breath, that it is not the answer.

 The race was called the Human Race, and Kristy Reed stood on the sidelines.

 He was dressed in blue jeans and a t-shirt.
 The Human Race was a 5K, the entrance fee for which was fifty dollars a person, and twenty percent of the proceeds here went directly to a charity called the Center for Intersectionality & Diversity Studies.

 Over the past several decades, the Human Race 5K had grown significantly from its humble beginnings, so that now, every February, thousands and thousands of runners participated, many racial groups and genders represented annually among them.
 The Human Race started and finished at the same spot: a wide concrete commons at the center of the UNLV quad, near the Flora Dungan humanities building.
 The mood that morning was lighthearted and pleasant.